Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 15-countthatword - Displays the number of lines that contain the pattern "bin" in /etc/passwd File 16-whatsnext - Displays lines containing the pattern "root" and 3 lines after them in /etc/passwd File 17-hidethisword - Displays all the lines in the /etc/passwd that do not contain the pattern bin
+File 15-countthatword - Displays the number of lines that contain the pattern "bin" in /etc/passwd File 16-whatsnext - Displays lines containing the pattern "root" and 3 lines after them in /etc/passwd File 17-hidethisword - Displays all the lines in the /etc/passwd that do not contain the pattern bin File 18-letteronly - Displays all the lines of the file /etc/ssh/sshd_config starting with a letter including capital letters as well